davidwoolf/website/static/anatomy-of-everyday-ui-layout.md

 - the explicit ratio size (for example `16 / 9`) will be used until the item is loaded
 - once loaded, the item’s calculated dimensions will be used.

-Here is an example of all of the valid aspect ratio formats:

 ```css
 img {
 	aspect-ratio: 2 / 1;